 Mutual of Omaha offers guaranteed acceptance policies for those aged 45-85.
 There are no health questions to answer.

-If you are looking for a smaller policy, coverage amounts start at $2,000 and go up to $25,000.
+If you are looking for a smaller policy, coverage amounts start at $2,000 in most states and go up to $25,000.
 If the insured passes within two years of the policy effective date, 110% of premiums paid replace the death benefit amount.

 State Farm’s policies may allow you to earn dividends, which can be paid to you in cash or used to pay premiums.
 Cash value also grows within the policy, which is tax-deferred and can be borrowed against the death benefit if needed.